grimmpp/home-assistant-eltako/docs/simulation/readme.md

 ## Step 5: switch a simulated actuator

-Turn a simulated light on in Home Assistant (dashboard, the *Control* page of the panel, an automation, …) and it really turns on: the command is decoded and the simulated actuator answers with the status telegram its real counterpart would send.
+Turn a simulated light on in Home Assistant (dashboard, the *HA Entities* page of the panel, an automation, …) and it really turns on: the command is decoded and the simulated actuator answers with the status telegram its real counterpart would send.